This sweeps featured a video on the entry form, a mobile version of the site, and Twitter and Facebook integration.

 Using a search field and tags, users could browse, view, and vote for entries on their mobile devices.

 The call-to-action cling was put on windows of vending machines throughout the US.
-Entrants text the UPC code of their M&M packaging to our 24242 Short Code and instantly find out if they have won a prize.
+Entrants text the UPC code of their M&M packaging to a short code and instantly find out if they have won a prize.

 83.2% of the entrants submitted via SMS.
 The remaining 16.8% opted to submit their UPC code online via a web portal that we also developed for this instant-win promotion.